jhparkyb/NumAnalNotes_Pub/chapters/na00calculusreview_lec.md

 > **Remark** (Advantage of big-oh)
 >
 > Big-oh notation allows us to forget about unimportant details (i.e., exact behaviors of a function) and to focus on what really matters (i.e., what is the magnitude of the function like) when it is helpful.

+###### Remark: Big-oh term may or may not matter

+> **Remark** (Big-oh term may or may not matter)
+>
+> Sometimes big-oh term is the one that matters.
+This is typically true for growing quanitities.
+Sometimes, big-oh term is the one that is negligible.
+This is usually the case for finite quantities.

 ###### Remark: Big-oh is about inequality, not equality